-Mr. Hiatt is the Partnership's only executive officer, but is an employee of Burlington rather than the Partnership.
-In addition, services are provided to the Partnership by officers of Burlington, including Mr. Francis who acts in the capacity as Chief Financial Officer of the Partnership.
-Under the terms of its Agreement of Limited Partnership, the Partnership is not allowed to provide any compensation to these executive officers or to reimburse AFCA 2 or Burlington for any compensation paid by Burlington to these officers.
-As a result, we do not pay compensation of any nature to the persons who effectively act as our executive officers, including Mark Hiatt, our Chief Executive Officer and Timothy Francis, our Chief Financial Officer.
+Mark A. Hiatt is the Partnership's only executive officer, but is an employee of Burlington rather than the Partnership.
+In addition, services are provided to the Partnership by officers of Burlington, including Timothy Francis who acts in the capacity as Chief Financial Officer of the Partnership.
+Under the terms of its Partnership Agreement, the Partnership is not allowed to provide any compensation to these executive officers or to reimburse AFCA 2 or Burlington for any compensation paid by Burlington to these officers.
+As a result, we do not pay compensation of any nature to the persons who effectively act as our executive officers, including Mr. Hiatt, our Chief Executive Officer and Mr. Francis, our Chief Financial Officer.
 Accordingly, no tabular disclosures regarding executive compensation, compensation discussion and analysis, compensation committee report or information regarding compensation committee interlocks is being provided in this Form 10-K.

 The Board of Managers of Burlington effectively acts as the Partnership's board of directors.
-Although Burlington is not a public company and its securities are not listed on any stock market or otherwise publicly traded, its Board of Managers is constituted in a manner that complies with rules of the Securities and Exchange Commission and the NASDAQ Stock Market related to public companies with securities listed on the NASDAQ Global Market in order for the Company and its BUCs to comply with these rules.
+Although Burlington is not a public company and its securities are not listed on any stock market or otherwise publicly traded, its Board of Managers is constituted in a manner that complies with rules of the Securities and Exchange Commission and the NASDAQ Stock Market related to public companies with securities listed on the NASDAQ Global Select Market in order for the Company and its BUCs to comply with these rules.
 Among other things, a majority of the Board of Managers of Burlington consists of managers who meet the definitions of independence under the rules of the SEC and the NASDAQ Stock Market.
 These independent managers are Patrick J. Jung, Mariann Byerwalter, Martin A. Massengale, Clayton Yeutter, and William S. Carter.
-During 2012, the Partnership paid Burlington a total of \$226,500 in order to reimburse it for a portion of the fees it pays to these five independent managers.
+During 2013, the Partnership paid Burlington a total of \$206,500 in order to reimburse it for a portion of the fees it pays to these five independent managers as consideration for their services for Partnership matters.
 We did not pay any other compensation of any nature to any of the managers of Burlington or reimburse Burlington for any other amounts representing compensation to its Board of Managers.

-The following table sets forth the total compensation paid to the Managers of Burlington in fiscal 2012 for their services to the Partnership.
+The following table sets forth the total compensation paid to the Managers of Burlington in fiscal 2013 for their services to the Partnership.